VPN Gate Review: Quick Expert Summary

 VPN Gate Plans & Pricing

 VPN Gate doesn’t list how many simultaneous connections it allows, but I was never able to connect more than 1 device at once.
-Also, multiple server owners posted on VPN Gate’s forums that they limit users to 1 connection — ExpressVPN allows 8, Private Internet Access allows 0, and IPVanish is one of the rare VPNs that allow unlimited connections.
+Also, multiple server owners posted on VPN Gate’s forums that they limit users to 1 connection — ExpressVPN allows 8, and Private Internet Access and Surfshark allow unlimited connections.

 Overall, I recommend that you don’t use VPN Gate and instead consider a reasonably-priced premium VPN like ExpressVPN — you get faster speeds, excellent streaming and torrenting support, and a 30-day money-back guarantee.